 You will possess high-level skills in thinking psychodynamically about counselling issues, and making professional communications about counselling work, and display a capacity for self-reflection, especially knowledge of your inner world and how it impacts on counselling work, and your role in groups and institutions.

-This programme benefits from group relations conferences as a way to explore the impact of group and organisational dynamics on individual behaviour and experience.
+This course benefits from group relations conferences as a way to explore the impact of group and organisational dynamics on individual behaviour and experience.